viztini/aerominal/README.md

 ![banner](./banner.png)

-### aerominal
+### aerominal [beta]

-aerominal is a customizable terminal emulator built with Python and Tkinter.
+aerominal is a customizable terminal emulator built with Python and Tkinter. aerominal is currentely in it's beta testing stages, and there mey be bugs.

 ## Features